HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 18. Use comments where appropriate to make it easier for another developer to understand your CSS.
   - Group sections by section comment to delineate your code more easily.

+---

 ## Javascript
-We use ES5 as it is more compatibile with older browsers such as Internet Explorer.
+We generally use ES5 as it is more compatibile with older browsers such as Internet Explorer 11.
 ES6 can be used if you're using a build step with a transpiler like [Babel](https://babeljs.io/).
 We don't use jQuery.

 ### JavaScript Best Practies
 1. Leverage [event bubbling](https://www.sitepoint.com/javascript-tooling-evolution-modern-developers-guide/) whenever possible.